kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/wordpress-deployment.md

 3.10.
 Click `√` to save it.

 3.11.
-Continue scrolling down and click `Add Volume` to attach the existed volume to wordpress.
+Continue scrolling down and click `Add Volume` to attach the existed volume to WordPress.

 ![Add Volume](https://pek3b.qingstor.com/kubesphere-docs/png/20200106005242.png)